 Video: How to create a better workplace?

 Creating a better workplace starts with creating a good employee experience.
-In this video, Paulo Lopes from Haltian, gives some insights and tips on what employers and HR professionals should consider when thinking about how to create a better workplace.
+In this video, Paulo Lopes from Haltian gives some insights and tips on what employers and HR professionals should consider when thinking about how to create a better workplace.

 Focusing on employee experience is more important than ever

 Work life has changed for good.
-While the way especially information workers are doing their jobs has been going through a gradual transformation for a long time, due to COVID-19, most companies have been pushed through a big chance whether they liked it or not.
-Remote work is the new normal, and now many companies are pondering over different styles of working: home, office or something in between?
+While the way especially information workers are doing their jobs has been going through a gradual transformation for a long time, due to COVID-19, most companies have been pushed through a big chance whether they like it or not.
+Remote work is the new normal, and now many companies are pondering over different styles of working: home, office, or something in between?

 Whether your workforce is working full time from home, or from the office, all employers and HR professionals are wondering: How to create a better workplace?